Obtain Application

 docker run -it --rm tlcfem/suanpan

-Within the container, one can use one of the following commands to run the program.
+Within the container, one can use one of the following commands to invoke the application.

 suanPan